sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 inadvertently upgraded or downgraded by pip during the process.

 ### Building Apache Airflow Docker images with the `pysparkonk8s` provider
 An example of how to build a Docker image with the `pysparkonk8s` provider is available in the `docker/` folder.
+See the related [documentation](docker/README.md) for more details.

 ### Installing `pysparkonk8s-addon`
 The `chart/` folder contains the `pysparkonk8s-addon` Helm Chart that installs the required role and role-binding for the provider.

 The `docs/` folder contains the compiled Helm package and serves it as a self-hosted Helm repository via GitHub Pages.
+See the related [documentation](docs/README.md) for more details.

 To install the addon in the `airflow` namespace use the following command:
 ```shell